 Common Chapter 7 Bankruptcy Forms

 In order to file Chapter 7 bankruptcy, you will have to submit a petition that will include forms with specific information.
-These forms can be complicated, but your bankruptcy attorney can help.
+These forms can be complicated, but your bankruptcy attorney

 Chapter 7 bankruptcy forms include: